Chandramukhi: Other versions

 Chandramukhi was dubbed in Turkish with the same title and in Bhojpuri under the title Chandramukhi Ke Hunkaar.
 It is the first Tamil film to be dubbed into German.
 It was released in Germany under the title, Der Geisterjäger.
 Despite the release of Manichitrathazhu's Hindi remake Bhool Bhulaiyaa in 2007 (which had the working title of Chandramukhi), Chandramukhi's Hindi dubbed version was released in 2008.

 Sequel

 In April 2020, a sequel, Chandramukhi 2, to be produced by Sun Pictures was announced, but was eventually taken over by Lyca Productions in June 2022, owing to the delays from the COVID-19 pandemic.
-P. Vasu returned as the director with confirmed cast members including Raghava Lawrence, Kangana Ranaut, Lakshmi Menon and Vadivelu.
+P. Vasu returned as the director with confirmed cast members including Raghava Lawrence, Kangana Ranaut, Lakshmi Menon and Vadivelu, who reprised his role as Murugesan.
 Principal photography began in mid-July 2022, and wrapped by mid-August 2023.
 The film released on 28 September 2023 and was a major commercial and critical failure.